Raymond L. Cohn, Illinois State University (Emeritus)

 Differences in the timing of these effects then led to changes in the source countries of the immigrants.
 The countries of northwest Europe were the first to experience rapid population growth and to begin industrializing.
 By the latter part of the nineteenth century, immigration from these countries was in the stage of decline.
 At about the same time, countries in central, eastern, and southern Europe were experiencing the beginnings of industrialization and more rapid population growth.
 This model holds directly only through the 1920s, because U.S. government policy changed.
 At that point, quotas were established on the number of individuals allowed to immigrate from each country.
 Even so, many countries, especially those in northwest Europe, had passed the point where a large number of individuals wanted to leave and thus did not fill their quotas.
 The quotas were binding for many other countries in Europe in which pressures to immigrate were still strong.
-Even today, the countries providing the majority of immigrants to the United States, those south of the United States and in Asia, are places where population growth is high, industrialization is breaking traditional ties with the land, and real wage differentials with the United States are large.
+Even today, the countries providing the majority of immigrants to the United States, those south of the United States and in Asia and Africa, are places where population growth is high, industrialization is breaking traditional ties with the land, and real wage differentials with the United States are large.

 Immigration Policy and Nativism